 Computer Networks

-Undergraduate Prerequisites: (METCS575) ; Undergraduate Corequisites: Undergraduate students can not take any combination of courses from th e list: CS 425, CS 535, CS 625.
-Only one of these courses can be coun ted toward their requirements. - This course provides a robust understanding of networking.
-It teaches the fundamentals of networking systems, their architecture, function and operation and how those fundamentals are reflected in current network technologies.
-Students will learn the principles that underlie all networks and the application of those principles (or not) to current network protocols and systems.
-The course explains how layers of different scope are combined to create a network.
-There will be a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. Students will be introduced to how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications as well as some past applications with unique design solutions.
-Prereq: MET CS 575 and MET CS 201 or MET CS 231 or MET CS 232.
-Or instructor's consent.
+Prerequisite: MET CS 575 or consent of instructor.
+Provides a robust understanding of networking.
+You will learn the fundamentals of networking systems, their architecture, function, and operation, and how these are reflected in current network technologies.
+As well as the principles that underlie all networks and their application (or not) to current network protocols and systems.
+Discover how layers of different scope are combined to create a network and receive a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. In addition, learn how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications, as well as some past applications with unique design solutions.
 Restrictions: This course may not be taken in conjunction with MET CS 625 or MET CS 425 (undergraduate).
-Only one of these courses can be counted towards degree requirements.
+Only one of these courses can be counted toward degree requirements.

 Format & Syllabus: